-Home-Based Primary Care (HBPC) (minor only)
+Home-Based Primary Care (HBPC) (minor only, two tracks)

-The Home-based Primary Care (HBPC) minor rotation offers interns the opportunity to work with an interdisciplinary team providing in-home support for veterans with complex medical issues.
-Patients usually have difficulty making and keeping clinic visits because of the severity of their illness and are often homebound.
-In addition to consulting with HBPC primary care teams, interns will evaluate and provide time-limited psychological interventions to veterans and their caregivers in the home.
-Common issues that arise include depression, anxiety, sleep disturbance, difficulty adapting to illness and to altered roles within the family, substance misuse, loneliness, caregiver support and end-of-life adjustment.
-There are often opportunities to assess veterans for cognitive decline and/or the ability to make medical decisions independently.
-Interns will be able to conduct assessments and interventions in the field independently, although supervisors will be available at all times.
+The Home-based Primary Care (HBPC) minor rotations offer interns the opportunity to work with a multidisciplinary team providing in-home support for veterans with complex medical issues.
+Patients usually have difficulty attending clinic visits because of the severity of their illness and are often homebound.
+There are two minor rotation tracks available each year (not concurrent).

+• General Track: On this track, interns consult with HBPC primary care teams, evaluate veterans and provide time-limited psychological interventions to veterans and their caregivers in the home.
+Common issues that arise include depression, anxiety, sleep disturbance, difficulty adapting to illness and to altered roles within the family, dementia, substance misuse, loneliness, caregiver support and end-of-life adjustment.
+There are also opportunities to assess veterans for cognitive decline and/or the ability to make medical decisions independently.